How do I order ESA products?

 What tests may be submitted for membership?

 SAT, PSAT, and the ACT are acceptable.
-Stanford, IOWA, CAT or Terra Nova will be accepted if administered in a group setting and NOT by the parent.
+Stanford and IOWA will be accepted if administered in a group setting and NOT by the parent.
 Sponsors may have to call the testing center to confirm that the test was administered in a group setting and not by the parent, or otherwise verify the group testing requirement.
 Pre-ACT or Plan is not accepted due to the scoring differences of the Plan and the ACT.
 MAT, Woodcock Johnson, PASS, THETA, and COMPASS Tests are not acceptable.
 The test score is non-negotiable!
 SPONSORS ARE NOT TO MAKE EXCEPTIONS (even for younger children).
 Also, the parent is NOT to administer the test.
-I would suggest that the Honor Society work with a local homeschool group to provide Iowa or Stanford or CAT or Terra Nova group testing, or have the name of a tester (non-family member) who would be willing to administer the tests to potential members.
-Note: The Core total is NOT to be used; please use the composite or complete battery scores only.
+I would suggest that the Honor Society work with a local homeschool group to provide Iowa or Stanford group testing, or have the name of a tester (non-family member) who would be willing to administer the tests to potential members.
+Note: The Core total is NOT to be used; please use the composite or total battery scores only.
 We cannot allow sponsors to pick and choose which scores to use.
-So, please use the composite/complete score results.
+So, please use the composite/total score results.

 Does ESA's National Chapter maintain membership records?